1978 San Diego Chargers season: Offseason

+NFL draft

 Early-season resignation of head coach Tommy Prothro and hiring of Don Coryell

 The previous season Prothro had told team owner Gene Klein that he would coach for only one more year.
 After the team's third loss in a row, Prothro stayed at the stadium until almost midnight watching game films, and it was during this time that he decided to resign.
 In a public statement, he said, "I still believe this is a good football team and it is a playoff contender.
 However, after disappointing losses to Oakland and Denver and the disaster against Green Bay, I feel a fresh approach and a rude awakening may be what this team needs."
 Klein asked Prothro to stay on in an open-ended position to work in such areas as drafting and trading.

 The Chargers hired former St. Louis Cardinal Coach Don Coryell who had been asked to step down from an active role by St. Louis at the end of the last season.
-Because he still had two years left on his contract with St. Louis, the Chargers agreed to give St. Louis a third round draft pick to fully release Coryell from the Cardinals.
+Because he still had two years left on his contract with St. Louis, the Chargers agreed to give St. Louis a third-round draft pick to fully release Coryell from the Cardinals.
 Coryell had previously coached at San Diego State University from 1961 to 1972 before going to St. Louis.
 He said, "I'm pleased with the opportunity to coach again in San Diego because it's like a dream come true."